humanloop/asap/README.md

 You can inspect the exact definition of these tools in the Humanloop Editor (after you have setup with `asap init`).

-### Retrieval Augmented Generation

-This example repo also demonstrates an application of RAG - retrieval augmented generation - using Humanloop.

-In order to work effectively, `asap` retrieves two forms of contextual information about the directory / repository it was called from, and feeds these to the LLM in the system prompt.

-1. [**ctags**](https://github.com/universal-ctags/ctags) is a tool that indexes language object found in source files for programming languages.
-It's usually used for text editors and other tools to quickly locate indexed items.
-We use it here as a way to produce a relatively compressed view representation of the codebase for passing into the LLM context.

-   - To use ctags with `asap`, first install [`universal-ctags`](https://github.com/universal-ctags/ctags) (e.g. with Homebrew), and pass the `--ctags` flag to the `asap do` command.

-1. **path executables** - in order to provide `asap` with information about what commands it can call from the user's CLI, we first produce a list of the available executables on the user's `PATH`, and then send this (usually very long) list to a smaller, specialised model config (see `model-configs/asap-path-exec-model-config.json`, or visit the `asap-path-executables` project in Humanloop after running `asap init`).
-As well as the full list of path executables, the smaller model receives the original user query.
-It is prompted to filter the list to a narrower set that are likely to be useful for solving the given problem.
-This narrower set is then passed to the main gpt4-32k model which attempts to solve the problem using those tools at its disposal.

 ## Examples

 Try running `asap` on the examples in the `/examples` directory in the project repo.
 For instance: